garrettluu/personal-website/README.md

 # Garrett's Personal Website

 Hello!
 This is the code for my personal website.
 Feel free to look around.
 It is mainly built with Next.js and Express, and I'm planning to add database support in the future to store blog entries.

+## Environment Variables

+Create a `.env` file with the following variables:

+- `BACKEND_URL` - the URL of your backend api for blog entries.

 ## Running